 - Prepare a detailed design for a Permaculture system of between five hundred and one thousand square metres in size, including: Scale drawings, Materials specifications, Lists of plant and animal types.

-What is a Permaculture System -an introduction
+What is a Permaculture System?

 - Upon maturity it forms a balanced, self sustaining ecosystem where the relationships between the different plants and animals do not compete strongly to the detriment on each other.
 The garden does not change a great deal from year to year, but it does none the less still continue to change.